-Sex swings come in two basic types, single hook swings, and dual hook swings.
+Sex swings come in two basic types, single hooks, and dual hooks.
 Each of these has its advantages.
-It is important to understand these difference so you can make the best choice for your lifestyle.
+It is important to understand these differences so you can make the best choice for your lifestyle.

 Dual Hook Swings

-I am going to start with dual hooks because I believe that they have the features that most people are looking for in a swing: Comfort, Safety, and Mounting Options.
+I am going to start with dual hooks because I believe that they have the features that most people are looking for: Comfort, Safety, and Mounting Options.

-A dual hook swing will be much more comfortable for most people than a single hook swing.
+A dual hook swing will be much more comfortable for most people than a single hook.
 The reason for this is that you can install your mounting points at a much further apart than with of any single hook.
-A normal single hook swing has a spreader bar that creates the width of the swing.
-These bars can range from 14 inches to 24 inches.
+A single hook has a spreader bar that sets the width of the swing.
+These bars can range from 14 inches wide up to 24 inches.
 The narrower a swing is, the more it will pinch in on your hips.
 Wider is more comfortable than narrow, and this is especially true for anyone with hips, curves or plus size.
 A dual hook swing can have the mounting points installed 30 or even 40 inches wide which will eliminate the pressure on your hips and give you a much more enjoyable experience.

-If you would like to test the difference, visit a child’s swing set.
-When sitting in the swing, spin in a circle so the chain twists.
+If you would like to test the difference, visit a swing set at your local playground.
+When sitting in it, spin in a circle so the chain twists.
 This is simulating a very narrow swing.
 Then with the chain not twisted, push out on the chains to make them very wide and feel the difference in your hips.
 In general, most single hook swings are about the width of most kids swing sets.
-Dual hook swings can be installed wider.
+Dual hook can be installed much wider.

 All swings are relatively safe.
 But for me, I am just a jumpy person.
 The first time I was in a swing and laid back, and it made a little creaking noise, I jumped a mile and thought I was going to die.
-Of course, I realize that is just not logical and I was just over reacting.
+Of course, I realize that is just not logical and I was just overreacting.
 Well, sex is a lot more fun if you can relax and enjoy the moment.
 For me, this comes from knowing I am safe above all.
-The dual hook swing has two important safety advantages.
+A dual hook has two important safety advantages.

 First, the dual hook swings have two mounting points.
 With two mounting points, all of your weight is divided between the two points significantly reducing the load on each point.
 To me, less weight on each mounting point is reassuring.
 I would rather two hooks in my ceiling that only need to hold 100 pounds each than one that needs to hold 200 pounds.